-- the Waste Acceptance Procedure (WAP) - direct vehicles to the appropriate unloading area; or - check the Waste Transfer Notes and documentation of hauliers and direct them to the appropriate waste collection area.
+- the Waste Acceptance Procedure (WAP) - direct vehicles to the appropriate unloading area; or - check the Waste Transfer Notes and documentation of hauliers and direct them to the appropriate area of the site.

 Access to the weighbridge will be controlled using a traffic light system similar to that used at other bulking sites.
-Site attendants will visually inspect the vehicle loads for any contaminant or suspected unauthorised wastes before allowing the vehicle to discharge any items.
+Site attendants will visually inspect the vehicle loads for any contamination or suspected unauthorised wastes before allowing the vehicle to discharge any items.